-The Queen Mary, University of London website has been developed in accordance with the Special Educational Needs Disability Act 2001.
+The Queen Mary University of London website has been developed in accordance with the Equality Act (2010).
 This website has been developed following the Web Content Accessibility Guidelines (WCAG) issued by the World Wide Web Consortium (W3C) to ensure the website is as accessible as possible.

 Support for applicants and students

 QMUL's Disability and Dyslexia Service (DDS) offers support for all students with disabilities, specific learning difficulties and mental health issues at QMUL from application through to graduation

 Our highly experienced team of staff offer advice, guidance and support in the following areas: